0LNetworkCommunity/libra-legacy-v6/specifications/move_adapter/README.md

 `ScriptFunction` payloads, for which the adapter uses an empty vector in place of the script hash, are always allowed.
 If the script is not allowed, validation fails with an `UNKNOWN_SCRIPT` status code.

+* Multi-agent `ScriptFunction` and `Script`: The prologue function is `multi_agent_script_prologue`.
+In addition to the common checks listed below, it also performs the following checks:
+    * Check that the number of secondary signer addresses provided is the same as the number of secondary signer public key hashes provided.
+If not, validation fails with a `SECONDARY_KEYS_ADDRESSES_COUNT_MISMATCH` status code.
+    * For each secondary signer, check if the secondary signer has an account, and if not, validation fails with a `SENDING_ACCOUNT_DOES_NOT_EXIST` status code.
+    * For each secondary signer, check that the hash of the secondary signer's public key (from the `authenticator` in the `SignedTransaction`) matches the authentication key in the secondary signer's account.
+If not, validation fails with an `INVALID_AUTH_KEY` status code.

 * `Module`: The prologue function is `module_prologue`.
 In addition to the common checks listed below, it also calls the `is_module_allowed` function in